Thelegendseb/Thelegendseb/README.md

 - 👋 Hi, I’m @Thelegendseb
 - 👀 I’m interested in all things CS!
-- 🌱 I’m currently learning VB.NET and the .NET framework!
+- 🌱 I’m currently learning fullstack development across all languages.
 - 💞️ I'm just here for the ride!
-- 📫 How to reach me ... you can't :)
+- 📫 How to reach me:
+- Email: Sebclarke1@outlook.com